DavidDelaunay43/Pinpin/documentation/source/pipeline.rst

             * rig
         * workspace.mel

-Here is an example of an asset file nomenclature :
+Here is an example of an asset file nomenclature:

 * CDS_chr_marcel_geo_E_001.ma